motorsportsresearch/atlas-public/docs/index.md

 ---

 ## Atlas Open Tuning Platform
-Atlas is a free and open ECU calibration suite designed for performance tuning modern vehicles.
-This project started as an effort to better understand the behavior of the 2022 WRX ECU but, as there is a lack of free and maintained tooling for software engineers and auto enthusiasts to gain first-party access to their ECUs, has since pivoted towards adopting a much broader feature set that encourages modern ECU research, recalibration and modification across increasingly diverse make and model lineups.
+Atlas is a revolutionary, free ECU calibration suite designed for high-end, professional performance tuning of modern vehicles currently supporting the VA (2015-2021) and VB (2022+) Subaru WRX.
+With Atlas, North American Motorsports Research is rasing the bar by providing cutting-edge features for the Subaru hobbyist community and protuning communities.

 {% include carousel.html height="50" unit="%" duration="7" number="1" %}